wilfredinni/noogle/README.md

     Simple CLI app written with Noodle.
     """

-    app_name = "Simplest"  # if not specified, defaults to the file name version = "0.1.1"  # if not specified, defaults to 0.1.0
+    app_name = "Simplest"  # if not specified, defaults to the filename version = "0.1.1"  # if not specified, defaults to 0.1.0